 Known by lots of other snakes, this snake is slim-bodied, with whip-like tails.
 They have large eyes with massively round pupils.
 They can grow to lengths of up to 170 cm.
 They tend to have green to olive or black to blue colouring.

-Found in temperate forests, the snake is fast and nimble.
-It would prefer to hide than be seen.
-It often eats frogs, small fish, and water skinks.
-Therefore, it can be found close to ponds, lakes, and streams.
+Found in temperate forests, common tree snakes are fast and nimble.
+They would prefer to hide than be seen.
+These snakes often eat frogs, small fish, and water skinks, and can be found close to ponds, lakes, and streams.

 Mulga Snake (Pseudechis australis)